argmishra/Miscellaneous/maven/Maven.md

 ## Advantages
 1. Generates source code and its documentation.
 2. Compiles and package source code.
-3. Installs the packaged code in local repository, server repository, or central repository.
+3. Installs the packaged code in the local repository, server repository, or central repository.
 4. It makes a project easy to build.
-5. It provides uniform build process.
+5. It provides a uniform build process.
 6. Isolation between project dependencies and plugins.

 ## Maven Repository